 Yes.
-Physical realism: All reality is just matter interacting with matter, so the observer must either be a physical result, a physical combination, a physical property, or just an illusion.
+Physical realism: All reality is just matter interacting with matter so the observer must be either a physical result, a physical combination, a physical property, or just an illusion.

 “It is well recognized in the West that physicalism … has no adequate account (and many would say no account at all) of how consciousness could arise from the activities of non-conscious physical matter.”
 (Velmans, 2021) p25

-“… we cannot say that ‘matter is the cause of our sensations’” (Russell, 1927) p290.
+“… we cannot say that ‘matter is the cause of our sensations’ ” (Russell, 1927) p290.

 1. Solipsism.
-Our universe has the same physical laws everywhere because they derive from quantum laws that are the same everywhere, so lawfulness is true.
+Our universe has the same physical laws everywhere because they derive from quantum laws that are the same everywhere, so universal lawfulness is true.

 2. Realism.
 What is around us is real but physical events just represent it, so realism is true.

 3. Physicalism.
-There are no particles, only waves that look like particles when observed, so the “substance” of matter is expected to vanish when examined closely.
+There are no particles, only quantum waves that look like particles when observed, so the “substance” of matter is expected to vanish when examined closely.